Sly 2: Band of Thieves: Premise

 Like its predecessor, Sly 2: Band of Thieves is a stealth action-adventure video game.
-It follows the Cooper Gang, raccoon Sly Cooper, turtle Bentley, and hippo Murray, who try to collect the pieces of the antagonist robot owl that was destroyed in the first game, Clockwerk.
+It follows the Cooper Gang, raccoon Sly Cooper, turtle Bentley, and hippopotamus Murray, who try to collect the pieces of the antagonist robot owl that was destroyed in the first game, Clockwerk.
 They have been stolen from the Interpol police department by Klaww Gang, its members using them for illegal get-rich-quick schemes.

 The player simultaneously acts as three characters (Sly, Murray, and Bentley) where, in each open world, they pull off several small character-specific heists that build into one large heist.
 The gameplay is also freeform, where the player can perform other activities, such as looting from guards, from the mission currently assigned.
 This differs from the first game, where the player only controls Sly to get to the end of each level.
 Many heists only require one character, but some are collaborations.
 Examples including Bentley jumping into Murray's arms in order to be thrown onto a tower's ledge, or Sly stealing keys from a truck for Bentley to drive.

 Interpol's Carmelita Montoya Fox continues trying to catch the Cooper gang while being infatuated with Sly; similar to the previous game, Sly 2: Band of Thieves opens with her chasing Sly.
-She is now assisted by Constable Neyla, who grew up poor in New Delhi before using persuasion skills to enter and garner high grades at a British university; Interpol recently hired her to use them for infiltration into criminal institutions.
+She is now assisted by Constable Neyla, who grew up poor in New Delhi, India, before using persuasion skills to enter and garner high grades at a British university; Interpol recently hired her to use them for infiltration into criminal institutions.
 The Contessa, a leading prison warden and criminal psychologist, has also been hired by the police department for her hypnotherapy techniques, which have been successful in deincentivizing criminal behavior.

 Sly 2: Band of Thieves is double the length of its predecessor, lasting eight stages and five worlds.
 Each world has a Klaww Gang member leading a criminal organization or family within it as its boss.
-Dimitri is a celebrity in the underworld of Paris, forging popular paintings in revenge to classmates that criticized his works done at his art college.
+Dimitri is a celebrity in the underworld of Paris, France, forging popular paintings in revenge to classmates that criticized his works done at his art college.
 Jean-Bison is in Canada extracting natural resources, such as chopping down trees, to tame "the Wild North".
 He utilizes a train system spanning across the nation's plains to import goods for the Klaww Gang.
-He had previously been frozen for 100 years as a result of an avalanche he faced while taking opportunity of the Klondike Gold Rush, thus alienating him from society.
+He had previously been frozen for 100 years as a result of an avalanche he faced while taking opportunity of the Klondike Gold Rush (1896–1899), thus alienating him from society.
 Rajan, born poor in India, has committed to a life of crime throughout his whole life, such as working for the gang, in order to increase his standing in the nation's social hierarchy.
-The parrot Arpeggio, who frequently attends opera houses in London, is inspired by his inability to fly to develop his skills as a mechanic, and serves that role for the gang.
-In Prague is the Contessa's criminal rehabilitation center.
+The parrot Arpeggio, who frequently attends opera houses in London, England, is inspired by his inability to fly to develop his skills as a mechanic, and serves that role for the gang.
+In Prague, the Czech Republic, is the Contessa's criminal rehabilitation center.